 CBC’s Coronation Street is now only two weeks behind the UK.
 Wow!
 We’ve never been that close before.
 In an RCI interview with Carmel Kilkenny, CBC Executive Director of Content Planning Christine Wilson said that we had got nine months behind (I think it was 10) because of accumulated time loss due to preemptions of the show.
 Preemptions have certainly increased the time distance between UK and Canadian airtimes, but there has always been a difference.
 It is my understanding that an agreed-upon minimum airtime difference was part of the terms of purchasing rebroadcast rights.
 There still is that, now 2 weeks for CBC.
 Preemption adds to the time lag, so I hope CBC keeps its promise that episodes will be rescheduled if need be instead of preempted.

-According to the internet, New Zealand viewers this summer watched the 50th anniversary special – so still about 18 months behind.
-Googling anything about the show must be horrendous if you don’t want to know what’s ahead.
+According to the internet, New Zealand viewers watched the 50th anniversary special only this summer – so still about 18 months behind.
+Googling anything about the show, and social media, must be horrendous if you don’t want to know what’s ahead.
 Time for your broadcaster to play catch-up too!